near/docs/docs/roles/integrator/exchange-integration.md

 http post https://rpc.mainnet.near.org method=block params:='{"finality":"final"}' id=123 jsonrpc=2.0
 ```

-- Block height are not necessarily continuous and certain height may be skipped if for example block producer for that height
+- Block height are not necessarily continuous and certain heights may be skipped if, for example, a block producer for that height is offline.
-  is offline.
 For example, after a block at height 100 is produced, the block at height 101 may be skipped.
-When block at height
-  102 is produced, its previous block is the block at height 100.
+When block at height 102 is produced, its previous block is the block at height 100.

 - Some blocks may not include new chunks if, for example, the previous chunk producer is offline.
-Even though in the rpc
+Even though in the RPC
-  return result every block will have nonempty `chunks` field, it does not imply that there is a new chunk included in the block.
+  return result every block will have non-empty `chunks` field, it does not imply that there is a new chunk included in the block.
   The way to tell whether the chunk is included in the block is to check whether `height_included` in the chunk is the same
   as the height of the block.